It grew as they saw the clinicians’ vast knowledge of how children with type 1 diabetes might respond to exercise.

 “It’s a disease that has to be managed 24/7,” Beth says.
 “All the support has been invaluable.”

 Giving back to help other families with type 1 diabetes

 The Goodharts also recognize that some families may not have all the resources they did to help them manage their child’s diabetes.
-That's why they donated to the Diabetes Hope Fund, which supports newly diagnosed DCC patients.
+That's why they donated to the Diabetes Hope Fund, which supports newly diagnosed patients.
 The fund covers equipment and medication costs until the child’s insurance kicks in, helps provide transportation so families can more easily make all their clinic appointments, and offers scholarships to educational conferences.